 5. Change DNS servers

-In Windows 11, DNS servers are automatically retrieved, which means from a local ISP, where they can be unstable.
-Let’s change DNS servers to Google, as they are faster and better process.
+In Windows 11, DNS servers are automatically retrieved from a local ISP, where they can be unstable.
+So it would help if you changed DNS servers to Google, as they are faster and better.

-- Press Win + R and type ncpa.cpl to open network adapters.
+- Type Win + R combnation and type ncpa.cpl to open network adapters.

 - Right-click on the Ethernet or WiFi adapter and select Properties.